 RateMDs for Sylvia Kovari

-To learn more about chiropodist Sylvia Kovari, read her patient reviews here.
+To learn more about our chiropodist Sylvia Kovari, read her patient reviews here.

 Frequently Asked Questions

-Here are some commonly asked questions.
-Should you have a question not answered here, please give us a call or email us, and we'll be happy to answer your question.
+Here are some commonly asked questions on foot care and foot health.
+Should you have a question not answered here, please give us a call or email us.
+We will be happy to help you.

 A few Ontario practitioners are still classified as podiatrists.
 These practitioners were educated in the U.S. before practicing in Ontario.
 Ever since the Chiropody Act was created in 1991, Ontario chiropody program graduates and podiatrists educated elsewhere, but now working in Ontario, have been classified as chiropodists.